kubevirt/kubevirt.github.io/_posts/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads.md

 In the following diagram there are some of the Key features that NVIDIA is using with KubeVirt:
 ![NVIDIA_usecase_keyfeatures](/assets/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads/NVIDIA_usecase_keyfeatures.png "KubeVirt NVIDIA usecase keyfeatures")

-If you are interested in the details of how the lifecycle works or in why NVIDIA is highly using some of the KubeVirt features listed above you may take a look to the video included in the following section.
+If you are interested in the details of how the lifecycle works or in why NVIDIA is highly using some of the KubeVirt features listed above, you may be interested in taking a look to the following video.

 ## Video